-Admission is open to individuals with a baccalaureate degree in accounting, business or any nonbusiness discipline.
-Admission criteria and degree requirements for both programs are the same for all students.
+Admission is open to individuals with a baccalaureate degree in accounting, business or any non-business discipline.

 Either the Graduate Management Admissions Test or successful completion of all four parts of the CPA exam is required for admission to the M.S. program.
 Prerequisites are based on the background and previous training of the student.